When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Monster Party

-Get inspired by Monster’s, Inc. and arrange a monster bash to celebrate your boy’s first birthday.
-Opt for cute characters, and dress the table in textured fabric.
-Use lots of googly eyes, noses, and mouths to mold the monsters.
-Try your hand at making cake pops — these are easy to do, and kids love them.
+Get inspired by Monsters, Inc. and arrange a monster bash to celebrate your boy’s first birthday.
+Opt for cute, colorful characters rather than scary ones.
+Dress the table in textured fabric and use lots of googly eyes on the balloons.
+Try your hand at making cake pops; they are easy to decorate like eyeballs, and kids love them.

 2. The Astronaut’s Birthday

 Take an out-of-this-world trip with a space-themed party.
-Accessorize the location with regular and star-dotted balloons — don’t forget about the moon.
-Choose dark blues, whites, grays, and silvers, then add a pop of orange to represent Mars.
+Accessorize the location with star-dotted balloons, rockets, and a crescent moon backdrop.
+Choose a palette of dark blues, whites, grays, and silvers.
+Add a pop of orange or red to represent Mars for a vibrant contrast.

 3. Outdoorsy Lumberjack